ode TO THE

 Meat jun is a popular and distinctively beloved Korean-Hawaiian fusion dish usually found solely on the Islands of Hawai’i, but we’ve brought it here to Los Angeles!
 Experience Chef Tim’s beloved childhood memories of food and family through our meat jun.

-A blend of white and black rice creates our simplified take on traditional Korean mixed multigrain rice “japgokbap”(잡곡밥)— representative of Tim’s ethnic background.
+A blend of white and black rice creates our simplified take on traditional Korean mixed multigrain rice “japgokbap”(잡곡밥)— reminiscent of Tim’s Korean-American upbringing.